-We would encourage all parents whose children may be eligible for FSM to pursue this support avenue.
+We would encourage all parents whose children may be eligible for free school meals to pursue this support avenue.
 It could help their children considerably whilst they are at school and give them access to many more opportunities.
 If you are unsure as to the benefits, please do not hesitate to contact us at St Bede’s.
 For more information about applying for FSM, please see http://st-bedes-cambridge.org.uk/Portal/Free-School-Meal/.

 The PPG for Looked After and Post-Looked After Children is sometimes called Pupil Premium Plus.
-Funding for Looked After Children is only spent directly on that pupil and this is managed by our Designated Teacher for Looked After Children.
+Funding for each Looked After Child is spent directly on that pupil and this is managed by our Designated Teacher for Looked After Children.

 We can only claim funding for Previously-Looked After Children if parents/carers inform us before January.â€¯ This information must be declared each time your child starts a new school.
 The funding is used to support your child’s learning at St Bede’s so it is important that we are made aware.
 If your child has been in local authority care, even for a day, and you are not certain that we know this, please could you contact us.